-Despite global turmoil, a looming recession and inflation near record highs, the job market is still relatively hot and Americans are leaving their posts in droves.
+Despite loss of income during the pandemic, skyrocketing gas prices and inflation near record highs, the job market is still relatively hot and Americans are leaving their posts in droves.

 In March, 4.5 million employees quit their jobs, according to the Labor Department’s Job Openings and Labor Turnover report.
 Economists anticipate “The Great Resignation” to continue as people increasingly need flexible hours and other perks to accommodate life in a possibly endless pandemic.